 To learn more about geolocation, see Geolocation.

-Push notifications are the most effective way to engage your users with relevant content, and thanks to API Services, implementing them can be done in minutes.
-Simply register your app and your user's devices with a notification provider, such as Apple Push Notification Service or Google Cloud Messaging, then use the API Services notification entity to send millions of push notifications a month at no cost.
+Push notifications are the most effective way to engage your users with relevant content, and thanks to API BaaS, implementing them can be done in minutes.
+Simply register your app and your user's devices with a notification provider, such as Apple Push Notification Service or Google Cloud Messaging, then use the API BaaS notification entity to send millions of push notifications a month at no cost.
 When used in conjunction with queries of user and application data, push notifications become a powerful tool for leveraging user data, ensuring relevancy and driving engagement.

 To learn more about push notifications, see Push notifications overview.

-By giving you the ability to push configuration changes directly to users' devices, API Services lets you test and deliver bug fixes and performance improvements in real time.
+By giving you the ability to push configuration changes directly to users' devices, API BaaS lets you test and deliver bug fixes and performance improvements in real time.
 Remote configuration management can even be used to push changes to a subset of all users, enabling A/B testing of fixes, so that you can monitor and collect data to ensure your updates perform as intended before they are pushed to your entire user base.

 To learn more about configuration management, see Configure your app .

 One of the largest barriers to the success of an app can be the ability of developers to respond quickly and precisely to performance issues and bugs.
-API Services includes data logging and visualization tools that let you monitor and analyze network performance, usage patterns, crash statistics and other key metrics, giving you the data necessary to quickly manage performance issues as they arise.
+API BaaS includes data logging and visualization tools that let you monitor and analyze network performance, usage patterns, crash statistics and other key metrics, giving you the data necessary to quickly manage performance issues as they arise.